COOLAutonomyLab/COOLAutonomyLab.github.io/index.md

 ## Recent News

+» Congratulations, Duy Anh Do, for successfully defending his M.S. thesis at Virginia Tech. ✌

 » Thinh is elevated to be an IEEE Senior Member! ✌

 » Our newest work, leaded by Sihan Zeng at JPMorgan AI Research, on the optimal complexity of multi-time-scale stochastic approximation is up. ✍